What is Community Power?

-Municipalities may withdraw from the Coalition prior to entering into a cost-sharing agreement without any financial obligation, and withdraw at any time thereafter subject to the terms, conditions and continuing obligations specified in the cost-sharing agreement.
+Municipalities may withdraw from the Coalition prior to entering into a cost-sharing agreement without any financial obligation, and withdraw at any time thereafter subject to the terms, conditions and continuing obligations specified in the Cost Sharing Agreement.

 Member Services Costs: Members may choose from a menu of services required to launch and operate their Community Power program, with the associated costs for each service recovered from participating Members.
-(The Complete Service Bundle will include: program implementation, power supply procurement and risk management, data management and billing, and customer services.)
+(The Complete Service Bundle includes: program implementation, power supply procurement and risk management, data management and billing, and customer services.)

 Direct Project Costs: Members may choose to participate in a specific Project (e.g., a community solar project), and the associated costs for each Project will be recovered from participating Members.

 General and Administrative Costs: overhead expenses that are not allocated to either Member Services or Direct Project Costs will be recovered from all Members, based on their pro rata share of annual electricity sales.

 Community Power programs are self-funded from the revenue received from participating customers:

 Members are able to launch Community Power programs at no upfront expense through the Coalition:

 Program implementation and ongoing operating costs for each Member are recovered post-launch through revenues from electricity sales.